AlvaroValdelamar/Google-Data-Capstone-Project/README.md

 Capstone project for final project.
 Data analysis for a bike-share company in order to help them attract more riders.

-In the src foldes the file 'main_script.ipynb' is a deliverable with all the steps carried out for the analysis.
+In the src folder the file 'main_script.ipynb' is a deliverable with all the steps carried out for the analysis.

 The analysis can be visualized in the following Tableau link